SamuelHernandez20/ETL_From_CSV_File/README.md

-## ETL process from a CSV file with PL/SQL.
+## Documentation of the ETL Process from a CSV file with PL/SQL.

 ![](ETL/Images/ETL_Process_Diagram_.png)